 - In a medium bowl, whisk together eggs and sugar – don’t overmix!
 Whisk until just combined.

-- Add milk, oil, and vanilla and whisk until just combined.
+- Add buttermilk, oil, and vanilla and whisk until just combined.

 - Add egg mixture to flour mixture.
 You don’t want to overmix, but just stir long enough that all the flour has been incorporated.

-- Gently fold in blueberries until just combined.
+- Gently fold in blueberries and lemon zest until just combined.

-- Bake for 60 minutes or until a toothpick inserted into the center comes out with a few moist crumbs.
+- Bake for 60 minutes or until a toothpick inserted into the center comes out clean.

-- Let cool in pan, then invert to gentle remove it from the pan.
-Slice and enjoy!
+- Let cool in pan, then invert to gently remove it from the pan.
+Slice, serve with a pat of butter, and enjoy!